 Somehow, in adulthood, we have lost that enthusiasm, the ability to be naturally awestruck again and again throughout a day.
-What is even sadder; we have anesthetized the ability to know how absolutely special we are.
-That truth has been numbed – not lost, just on reserve – as if there is something more important to be, do, or say; we are very busy getting on with things.
+What is even sadder, we have anesthetized the ability to know how absolutely special we are.
+Truth has been numbed – not lost, just on reserve – as if there is something more important to be, do, or say; we are very busy getting on with things.

-I contend, though, that it is most important to keep connected to our greatness, our beauty, the wonder and meaning we add just by ‘being’ who we are.
+I contend, though, that it is most important to keep connected to our joy, our greatness, our beauty, the wonder and meaning we add to others just by “being” who we are.
 Living in touch with our own goodness and merit, we smile more, enjoy and delight more and broadcast it like sparkling fireworks wherever we travel.
 Our happy heart kindles happy hearts.

 Who is the person that kindles your heart?